rohitpa654321-ui/ai-quantum-journey/README.md

 # ai-quantum-journey
-My Python learning journey and practice codes
+My learning journey in AI and Quantum Computing: Projects, Notes, and Practice Codes